gagolews/clustering-benchmarks/.devel/sphinx/weave/contributing.md

 Do you have any interesting additions to the benchmark battery?
 Let's prepare Version 2 thereof some time soon together!

-Contributors of new datasets and/or label vectors are welcome.
+Contributions of new datasets and/or label vectors following the {ref}`sec:file-format` are warmly welcome.

 Please contact the [maintainer/editor](https://www.gagolewski.com) or post an